A$AP Ferg – “Flip Phone Shorty: Strictly for Da Streetz” review

 “Ball” drops braggadocio over a generic trap instrumental, which ironically sets the tone for the entire album until the 3rd & easily most salvageable single “Big Dawg” produced by Lex Luger talks about his hustle game being too real.
 “Dem Boyz” blends trap & dirty south continuing bring more charisma to the boastful lyrics but after the “Cee-Lo Voicemail” interlude, “P.O.L.O” will go down as one of the worst A$AP Ferg singles of all-time mainly because of the goofy beat.

 Lil B joins Ferg for “Fisher Price”, ending the 1st half with synthesizers & hi-hats talking about all of their bitches being on go & “Uptown Baby” could be the weakest Lex Luger track here mostly because of the pointless French Montana verse.
-“Focus on Me” featuring Denzel Curry joins forces to make their blocks look like parades whenever they pop out while the lead single “Ferg Strong” proved to be better than “P.O.L.O.” & worse than “Big Dawg”.
+“Focus on Me” by The Scythe pairs him & Denzel Curry over a BEAUTIFULMVN & iloveit! beat to make their blocks look like parades whenever they pop out while the lead single “Ferg Strong” proved to be better than “P.O.L.O.” & worse than “Big Dawg”.

 Darold seemed like a step in the right direction for A$AP Ferg, but my biggest question coming away from Flip Phone Shorty: Strictly for Da Streetz is: What the Hell happened?
 Ferg himself & a vast majority of the guests aren’t much of an issue to me besides only a couple of them.
 A lot of my criticisms however are directed towards the production being more trap-oriented than Darold because aside from all 4 of Lex Luger’s contributions, it feels uneventful & maybe a little cutrate.
 If we actually get Don’t Be Dumb in January, it already has everything going for it to be a stronger listen.